ethereum/py-evm/docs/api/eth/tools/api.tools.fixtures.rst

 The test builder represents each stage as a nested dictionary.
 Helper functions are provided to assemble the filler file step by step in the correct format.
-The :func:`~eth.tools.fillers.state.fill_test` function handles compilation and takes additional parameters that can't be inferred from the filler.
+The :func:`~eth.tools.fixtures.fillers.fill_test` function handles compilation and takes additional parameters that can't be inferred from the filler.